Plantation Mansion Tours Near New Orleans:

-About Oak Alley Plantation: An amazing alley of 300 year old mega-sized oak trees leads the way to a true Southern bell, the Oak Alley Plantation.
+About Oak Alley Plantation: An amazing alley of 300-year-old mega-sized oak trees leads the way to a true Southern belle, the Oak Alley Plantation.
 If this beautiful estate looks familiar it’s because you may have seen it in the prized films Interview With a Vampire, Primary Colors, plus many others.
-The huge gnarly oaks were mysteriously planted around 1725, over 100 year before the plantation was even established.
-Perfectly framed by the the alley, the beautiful Greek Revival mansion was built with 28 columns to match the number of mighty oaks.
+The huge gnarly oaks were mysteriously planted around 1725, over 100 years before the plantation was even established.
+Perfectly framed by the alley, the beautiful Greek Revival mansion was built with 28 columns to match the number of mighty oaks.
 With how perfect Oak Alley is, it is no wonder the family of Jacques Roman first called the mansion Bon Séjour, or good living, when it was completed in 1837.

 Grounds Hours: March-October Daily 9am-5pm; Closes 30 minutes early on weekdays in Winter.
 Colonial Tent on Monday and Fridays.
 Guided Tours: Depart every 30 minutes.
 Cost: $20 for Adults, youth $7.50, children $4.50 (Cost Includes Tour).
 Plantation Website: (HERE).

 Rating: 10 out of 10.